oplS17projects/RCat/README.md

 - We will be using symbolic differentiation to evaluate procedures associated with the object, ie when we call our scanner we pass to it an IP, a list of ports and a list of protocols.
 These arguments will be evaluated within the context of the machine object; passing a 't' signifies that we will be doing TCP, passing '(80) will scan a single port vs '(1 80) two ports vs '(1 - 80) range of ports

 ### External Technologies
->Our project will depend on the ability to connect with systems at run time to store the results that are individual to that system.
+Our project will depend on the ability to connect with systems at run time to store the results that are individual to that system.
 Sure, we could scan localhost, but what is the fun in that?

 ### Data Sets or other Source Materials
->If you will be working with existing data, where will you get those data from?
-(Dowload from a website?
-Access in a database?
-Create in a simulation you will build? ...)

->How will you convert your data into a form usable for your project?

->If you are pulling data from somewhere, actually go download it and look at it before writing the proposal.
-Explain in some detail what your plan is for accomplishing the necessary processing.

->If you are using some other starting materials, explain what they are.
-Basically: anything you plan to use that isn't code.

 We will be building a set of data from a mapping of common ports to their services.
 This list will be used by the machine object to make a best guess at what the port might be running if open.
 Method for storage and retrieval of this information is undecided at this point. http://web.mit.edu/rhel-doc/4/RH-DOCS/rhel-sg-en-4/ch-ports.html